 - Jack's post-military life and the search for identity.

 - The inception of the 'dinner club' and the eventual realization of his culinary passion.

 - The importance of embracing one's sexuality and breaking free from the circle of shame.

 - Insights into the world of adult entertainment and the behind-the-scenes challenges.

 Links and resources

-Simone Salis (host): When you ask to a kid want they to do when they grow up, if the answer is….
+Sim (host): When you ask a kid what they want to do when they grow up, if the answer is….
 (Laughs).
 I don’t think the answer can be “a sex worker”.
 (Laughs).
 What did you… what did your childish mind have… was thinking for your future?
 What did you plan?
 What did you want to do?